 There is a devil; he is called the Father of lies.
 His lies are flavored with truth, and so they are so easy to believe.
 We are exactly where Satan wants us.
 We have now separated ourselves from our loving Daddy.
 Our eyes are off of Jesus, and are now totally focused on ourselves.

-A Christian home church pastor in Florida who uses his webpage to promote this false teaching writes the following words about sin at his Statement of Faith page, “Believers who sin lose the Filling of the Holy Spirit and reside in spiritual death.
+A Christian home church pastor in Florida who uses his webpage to promote false teaching writes the following words about sin in his Statement of Faith, “Believers who sin lose the Filling of the Holy Spirit and reside in spiritual death.
 They cannot lose their salvation, but they will die the sin that ends in death if they do not Rebound.”

 What is Rebound you ask?
 The pastor writes, “Rebound is the recovery procedure to be used to restore fellowship with God after salvation.
 The first step in Experiential Sanctification is recovery of fellowship with God through Rebound.
 Apart from fellowship with God through Rebound, it will be impossible to execute the Spiritual Life.
 Christians who do not Rebound are apostate and will die the sin that ends in death if they continue to reject Rebound.”

 This pastor is a wolf in sheep’s clothing.

 Don’t believe those lies.
 Believe the truth.
 Here is a simplified paraphrase of several verses telling you the truth about your complete forgiveness: